Have ever you see SCR? Some may use it instead of switches and relays. Because we have seen it works high speed and quiet.

 Enter gate voltage

 While we trig the gate with entering a little current.
 It is positive if compare with the Cathode.
-Makes SCR works right ways.
+Makes SCR works the correct way.
 We often use this.

-But do not forget the voltage across A and K must be lower than break over voltage.
+But do not forget the voltage across A and K must be lower than the break overvoltage.

 If we reduce the current flows through Anode to Cathode leads to a holding current.
 It causes SCR to stop.